Updated for 2020 evaluation standards!

-- Characterize the design rules for your PCB production process
+- Characterize the design rules for your PCB production process: document feeds, speeds, plunge rate, depth of cut (traces and outline) and tooling.

 - Described the process of milling, stuffing, de-bugging and programming